LeoPlatform/rstreams/content/rstreams-node-sdk/sdk-apis/standalone-ops/_index.en.md

 {{< toc  >}}
 {{</ collapse-light >}}

-These powerful standalone operations, meaning without needing to use pipes and streams, do some heavy lifting for you to hide all the complexity of sending events to and getting events from the RStreams bus.
+RStreams Node SDK functions that allow you to send and receive events to and from the RStreams bus without the need to implement pipes and streams.

 [put Operation](./put)
 : A function that lets you write a single event to the specified RStreams queue